coffee2code/add-admin-css/readme.txt

 == Changelog ==

 = 1.6 =
+* New: Add support for CodeMirror (as packaged with WP 4.9)
+    * Adds code highlighting, syntax checking, and other features
 * Change: Update plugin framework to 046
     * 046:
     * Fix `reset_options()` to reference instance variable `$options`.